sjjf/md_server/README.md

 In this case you will need to also start dnsmasq:

 ```
-/usr/sbin/dnsmasq --conf-file /var/lib/mdserver/dnsmasq/mds.conf
+/usr/sbin/dnsmasq --conf-file /var/lib/mdserver/dnsmasq/mds.conf --keep-in-foreground
 ```

 In all cases you will need to ensure that the libvirt hook script is installed in the appropriate location - typically this is `/etc/libvirt/hooks/qemu` - and it will need to be made executable.

-The libvirt hook relies on the `/etc/default/mdserver` file to know how to communicate with the mdserver process - however you configure the mdserver to listen, it needs to match the address in the default file.
+The libvirt hook is hard-coded with the listening address of the mdserver process, since it needs to communicate with the mdserver process - however you configure the mdserver to listen, it needs to match the address in the default file.

 Finally, by default logs go to `/var/log/mdserver.log`.